Playing Divide-and-Choose Given Uncertain Preferences

-If goods are indivisible, diversification can still be achieved by using lotteries.
-Consider goods 1 and 2 (of many others), for which the chooser's values are either 0 or 1, equally likely.
+If goods are indivisible, diversification can still be achieved by using lotteries, whereby the divider does not merely divide the goods into two piles, but commits to random allocations of certain goods after the chooser has made her choice.
+Consider goods 1 and 2 (of many others), for which the chooser's values are equally likely to be 0 or 1.
 If good 1 is put in pile 1 and good 2 in pile 2, then there is a 25\% chance that the chooser's value of those two assets will be greater in pile 1 than in pile 2.
-By contrast, if each good is put in pile 1 with a 50\% chance, and pile 2 with a 50\% chance, then the chooser -- before the lotteries have been conducted -- will always value the probabilistic assets in the piles equally.
-We emphasize here that the “diversification” imperative under examination is not aimed at reducing the risk in the lotteries for each good, but instead at reducing the risk that the chooser picks pile 1 before lotteries are resolved.
+By contrast, if each good is put in pile 1 with a 50\% chance, and pile 2 with a 50\% chance, then the chooser---before the lotteries have been conducted---will always value the probabilistic assets in the piles equally.
+We emphasize here that the “diversification” imperative under examination is not aimed at reducing the risk in the lotteries for each good, but instead at reducing the risk that the chooser picks pile 1 before the lotteries are resolved.
 If the divider is risk-averse, then the incentive to diversify over risk in the chooser's action can be at odds with an inherent aversion to using lotteries.
 This is a subtle issue we address briefly in Section \ref{subDiversificationRiskAversion}, when we discuss risk-aversion given both divisible goods and indivisible goods that can be divided via lotteries.